-NOTICE: When installing a vent system with an HRC termination cap, all pipe system joints shall be sealed using silicone sealant with a minimum of 300°F continuous exposure rating.
+NOTICE: When installing a vent system with an HRC termination cap, all pipe system joints shall be sealed using a high temperature silicone sealant (300° F minimum continuous exposure rating).

 - Apply a bead of silicone sealant inside the female outer pipe joint prior to joining sections. - Only outer pipes are sealed, sealing the inner flue is not required. - All unit collar, pipe, slip section, elbow and cap outer flues shall be sealed.